pydio/pydio-doc-admin-guide/3_storage_data_and_metadata/3_2_workspaces.md

 In contrary to former versions of Pydio, you do not have to configure anything to provide user with this capability.

-Under the hood, the _"physical"_ effective path toward the default node that is used for storing personal users data in separate folders is dynamically computed.
+Under the hood, the _"physical"_ effective path toward the default node that is used for storing user personal data in separate folders is dynamically computed.

 You might change the rule that determines this path by going to: